backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 The shift in distributions of the three grades is rather interesting.
 **G1 -** Low average, and high variance --> Students weren't trying
 **G2 -** Higher average, lower variance, and fewer failing grades --> Student's began trying
-**G3 -** Normally distributed (excluding the 0 values) with mean ~11 --> 40% passed, 60% failed
+**G3 -** Normally distributed (excluding the 0 values) with mean ~11

 ## <center><span style="font-size:1.3em;">Bivariate Analysis</span></center>

-To predict whether a student will either pass or fail, I need to define a threshold for G3.
+To determine whether a student either passed or failed the course, I need to define a threshold for G3.
 The minimum passing grade in the U.S. is typically considered to be a D-, so in our case, a 12/20 is the threshold for a minimum passing grade.
 *(In this section the target labels are pass or fail, but in following sections they will just be 0's and 1's.)*

 ```python
 stud['PASS/FAIL'] = stud['G3'].apply(lambda x: 'FAIL' if x<12 else 'PASS')
 ```

+40% of the students classified as passing.

 ### <span style="font-size:1.2em;">Target Correlation</span>

 First, I want to evaluate how the individual features correlate with the target variable.
 I will use seaborn to visualize the pass/fail frequencies of each feature.

 You may have noticed that I only included the ordinal features in the previous section.
-To clarify, I did this because many of the nominal features only have two categories and they can be observed independently very easily in bivariate plots.
+To clarify, I did this because all but four of the nominal features are boolean, and can easily be described here.

-**Note that** I did evaluate the entire feature set.
-However, many of the features have little-to-no correlation with the target variable and were uninteresting, so I did not include them here -- the ones that *are interesting* are plotted below!
+**Note that** I did explore the entire set of features.
+Many of the features have low correlation with the target variable, and were uninteresting.
+So, for your viewing pleasure, I opted to exclude them -- the interesting ones are plotted below!

 **Ordinal features...**